stepchowfun/gigamesh/INSTALLATION.md

         -- Create a password for the user.
 This will prompt you for it interactively.
         \password api;

-        -- Grant the privileges.
-Note that `UPDATE` and `DELETE` is not granted.
+        -- Grant privileges to the user.
-        -- This user cannot change existing data.
+        GRANT SELECT, INSERT, UPDATE, DELETE, REFERENCES on "user" TO api;
+        GRANT SELECT, INSERT, UPDATE, DELETE, REFERENCES on sign_up_invitation TO api;
+        GRANT SELECT, INSERT, UPDATE, DELETE, REFERENCES on log_in_invitation TO api;
-        GRANT SELECT, INSERT, REFERENCES on login_tokens TO api;
+        GRANT SELECT, INSERT, UPDATE, DELETE, REFERENCES on session TO api;
         ```

         Store the password in [Secret Manager](https://cloud.google.com/secret-manager) as follows: